Consensys/permissioning-smart-contracts/CONTRIBUTING.md

 an **executable test case** demonstrating the unexpected behavior.
 * Describe the **exact steps** to **reproduce the problem** in as many details as possible.
 When listing steps, don't just say what you did, but explain how you did it.
-For example, the exact commands used in the terminal to start permissioning-smart-contracts.
+For example, the exact the exact commands used on the command line or Truffle console.
 * Provide **specific examples** to demonstrate the steps.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).